7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-ARM-Templates.md

 ARM Templates are [[Infrastructure-As-Code]] (IaC) - the process of managing and provisioning computer data centers through machine-readable definition files (JSON files) rather than physical hardware configuration or interactive configuration tools - ARM is declarative, JSON files that define Azure Resources to provision and Azure services to configure.
 ARM template positives:
 - Reduce Configuration Mistakes
+	- Builtin Validation!
 - Stand up or Tear down or Sharing is quick
 - Knownable definion of a stack
 - Establishes baseline compliance
 - Modular
-- Reusable - due to modularity
+- Reusable
+- Idempotent -  deploy the same template many times and get the same resource types in the same state.
 - Extensibility - Add Bash and Powershell scripting!
 - Testing - ARM template Toolkit
 - Preview Changes